fisherro/streams/README.md

   * Get the `FILE*` from a stdio-based stream with `FILE* file()`
 * No overloading of the shift operators
 * Formatted input is still an open question
+  * I need to learn more about char traits and localization

 This code uses...